 BP: I think it’s good to appreciate all of these things and be mindful of all of these things but things like learning styles, I think most companies have been using learning style questionnaires for probably 20 or 30 years.
 But whether someone’s a theorist or a pragmatist or whatever, if you've only got the money and the time to run one training class, it’s rather like Grammar schools and Comprehensives.
 Now whatever your views on them, you’re either hitting the mark for one group or missing the mark for every group.
 So I think it’s more about being mindful of these things when you’re designing training programmes but also recognising that there's a limit to how much is practical, given how much money you've got, how much time you've got.

 PL: We are coming to the end of our time but I think I probably would like to give the final word to Martyn.
 I mean, will there inevitably be this conflict between people who are looking at core business objectives and not seeing the value of this more nuanced approach of Itiel’s?

 MS: Well, I think the more nuanced approach needs to prove itself and then it will be taken more seriously by organisations.
 I keep coming back to this which is effective training is a practitioner discipline, effective training and learning is a practitioner discipline rather than the theoretical approach.
 So that would be my view.

 PL: Well, I think if we've learnt anything from today’s discussion it is that there is much more to know about this subject but thank you very much indeed for sharing your views today and we appreciate it.
 Bill Parsons, Dr Itiel Dror and Martyn Sloman, thanks very much indeed.

-Understand what 'helping people to learn' means in a workplace context, the theories behind it, and the strategic and practical issues involved
+Explores what learning at work means in an organisational context, the theories behind it, and the strategic and practical issues involved

 A trio of reports which challenge tried and tested models of insight and diagnosis, learning styles and other such approaches, to build fresh insight for L&D